-Revised Draft HSGRR/EIS: August 2018
+Revised Draft HSGRR/EIS

-In the Revised Draft HSGRR/EIS, documentation of the Recommended Plan was presented, which reflected changes to the TSP as described above.
-Also included in the Revised Draft HSGRR/EIS was a further refinement and development of 'residual risk' measures in areas bordering Jamaica Bay, termed high frequency flooding risk reduction features (HFFRRFs).
-The HFFRRFs were developed to a full feasibility level of design and environmental analysis, and include natural and nature-based features, as well as an HFFRRF for an area outside of New York City in Nassau County.
+In this Revised Draft HSGRR/EIS, documentation of the Recommended Plan is presented, which reflects changes to the TSP as described above.
+Also included in this document is a further refinement and development of 'residual risk' measures in areas bordering Jamaica Bay, now termed high frequency flooding risk reduction features (HFFRRFs).
+The HFFRRFs documented in this report have been developed to a full feasibility level of design and environmental analysis, and include natural and nature-based features, as well as HFFRRFs for areas outside of New York City in Nassau County.

-&lt;sup>1 The term 'residual risk measure' was used in various discussions throughout the 2016 Draft HSGRR/EIS.
+&lt;sup>1 The term 'residual risk measure' was used in various discussions throughout the Draft HSGRR/EIS.